Aquamangos/Rotom-Hackpad/README.md

 # Keyboard Rotom
-A 3x3 matrix mini keyboard and a knob.
+A 3x3 matrix mini keyboard reassembling a Phone Rotom from the popular series [Pokemon]
-Reassembling a Phone Rotom from the popular series [Pokemon]
++ you get to look at a rotom all day

 # Main features include;
 9 programable buttons for macros/keys